dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 This is true for all types of pointwise nonlinearities, which we demonstrate by also including a sigmoid nonlinearity.

 ### Straight vs. curved contours
-Other types of artificial neurons, as well as biological neurons, tend to have more complicated iso-response contoures.
+Other types of artificial neurons, as well as biological neurons, tend to have more complicated iso-response contours.
 Specifically, they tend to have _curvature_ in the sense that they bend towards or away from the origin.
-Since linear neurons produce straight contours, it is reasonable to think about curvature as indicating a deviation from linearity -- more curvy contours indicate less linear the input-output functions.
+Since linear neurons produce straight contours, it is reasonable to think about curvature as indicating a deviation from linearity -- more curvy contours indicate less linear input-output functions.
 Additionally, lets differentiate between outward curvature, which means it's bending away from the origin, and inward curvature, which means it is bending towards the origin.
 The curvature is significant because it tells us specifically about neuron selectivity and invariance.
 To understand that better, lets consider a few different types of coplanar perturbations that we can make to an input image.